1300 307 576 Call now Request a callback

 • Eggs hatch 0 – 18 hrs (partial development may occur within the female).

-• Breeds in mostly meat derived substances, sometimes cheese.
+• Breeds in mostly meat-derived substances, sometimes cheese.

-• Common pest of dead rodents/birds etc.
+• Common pest of dead rodents/birds, etc.

 Habits

 • Bluebottle flies (also known as Blow fly) can often be seen hovering around dustbins.
-These scavengers are attracted to pet faeces and dead animals and as such are known carriers of disease.
+These scavengers are attracted to pet faeces and dead animals and, as such, are known carriers of disease.

 • Their name originates from their iridescent colours that are similar to coloured bottles.